- A richer content creation experience

-- Retrieving the HTML of an email or page created with BEE, so you can build a custom UX flow for saving messages.
-With the CSAPI, you can ask BEE for the HTML when you need it.
+- Retrieving the HTML of an email, page or popup created with a Beefree builder, so you can build a custom UX flow for saving messages.
+With the CSAPI, you can ask the Beefree system for the HTML whenever you need it.

 - Generating a thumbnail from the HTML, because thumbnails are always nice to have, for all sorts of reasons 🙂